Vietnam.vn - Nền tảng quảng bá Việt Nam

 People can rest assured when using health insurance for medical examination and treatment without worrying about interruption of benefits.

-According to Official Dispatch No. 1334/BHXH-CSYT just issued, Vietnam Social Security requires social insurance agencies in the regions to proactively coordinate with the Department of Health and medical examination and treatment facilities in the area to ensure that medical examination and treatment under health insurance takes place continuously and smoothly, without affecting participants.
+According to Official Dispatch No. 1334/BHXH-CSYT recently issued, Vietnam Social Security requires social insurance agencies in the regions to proactively coordinate with the Department of Health and medical examination and treatment facilities in the area to ensure that medical examination and treatment under health insurance takes place continuously and smoothly, without affecting participants.

 Social insurance agencies in localities are also required to promptly coordinate with health insurance examination and treatment facilities to finalize data, organize appraisal and settlement of health insurance examination and treatment costs for the second quarter of 2025, and at the same time make advance payments for the third quarter of 2025 according to regulations.